petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/packaging-client-extensions.md

 At least one `*.client-extension-config.json` file is required in each LUFFA.
 ```

-One or more `*.client-extension-config.json` ([OSGi Configuration Resource Format](https://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.configurator.html#d0e131566)) files are placed at the root of the LUFFA.
+At the root of the LUFFA are one or more `*.client-extension-config.json` ([OSGi Configuration Resource Format](https://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.configurator.html#d0e131566)) files.
 They define how your client extensions are structured in the archive.
 Usually these files are produced during the build process based on your `client-extension.yaml` file's contents.
 The conversion from YAML to JSON is specified by the [Liferay workspace plugin](https://repo1.maven.org/maven2/com/liferay/com.liferay.gradle.plugins.workspace/), and is not a 1:1 mapping.

 ## `Dockerfile`